 Some providers have a moral objection to some covered services.
 They have a right to not offer some covered services if they morally disagree with the services.
+These services are still available to you from another provider.
 If your provider has a moral objection, they will help you find another provider for the needed services.
 PHC California can also help you find a provider.